pawluczuk/extractor/README.md

 `Cluster` module was used to speed up the processing.
 Limits per files open are set by the process, so using all available threads will enable more files to be open and processed at the same time.

-For 4 CPUs, using cluster and arbitrarily set number of files being processed at the same time (`PROCESS_MAX_OPEN_FILES`) by each process, I got results.
+For 4 CPUs, using cluster and arbitrarily set number of files being processed at the same time (`process_max_open_files`) by each process, I got results.

 On average, for processing 500-2000 files at a time, the whole process took 129831ms.